 When it comes to accepting the grades of other groups...
 Well there are no hard and fast rules.
 Any grade awarded by another sensei can never be "taken away".
 That said, you might not want to wear that grade if it is incongruous with the training you will receive from us.
 The best route is to be humble and let us tell you when you've reached a high standard.
 We recognise most associations grades in Shotokan Karate when their students come and train with us.
 It's not something to worry about.

 If you're concern is that you've forgotten so much since you last trained then let us put your mind at rest.
 If your ego can forgive you for what you've forgotten then so can we.
 We'll just help you to remember it, too!

 Try it with an open mind – you just might like it.
 01626 360999. email here .

 John Burke sensei has produced a home study course Complete Karate to help people get their information up-to-date.
 You might find that it's a valuable resource to save you embarassment with the things you think you "should know" that our students already do!

-Karate Academy, Newton Abbot, Torquay, Paignton, Totnes, Ashburton, and Chudleigh
+Karate Academy, Newton Abbot, Torquay, Paignton, Totnes, Ashburton, Chudleigh, and Kingsteignton

 head office: Karate Academy, 8 Signal Buildings, Brunel Road, Newton Abbot, Devon, TQ12 4PB.
 United Kingdom